 Golf and Beach

 Lisbon is the European capital with the highest number of golf courses and golden beaches.

-Near the coast we can be in a beach within 15 minutes.
+Near the coast, we can be on a beach within 15 minutes.

 Portugal has extensive and quality infrastructures to travel and do business.

 Portugal has 7 international airports and daily flights to major cities around the world.

 Portugal has an extensive highroad network as a solid transportation network.